Toyota C-HR interior, dashboard & comfort

 Textured, colourful finishes and swooping architecture ensures that the C-HR looks as bold and confident inside as it does on the outside.
 The central eight-inch infotainment screen sits beneath a curved dashboard, and is the main focal point for the interior.
 A set of rocker switches beneath it give you controls for the heating and air-conditioning – no fiddling with the touchscreen for these – while all the switches and materials look and feel good.

 Equipment, options & accessories

-The Toyota C-HR Hybrid is offered in five trim levels: Icon, Design, Excel, Dynamic and GR Sport.
-The entry-level Icon, available only with the 1.8-litre engine, gets 17-inch alloy wheels, a reversing camera, dual-zone automatic air conditioning, Toyota's Safety Sense package of active safety technology and LED reflector headlights as standard.
+The Toyota C-HR Hybrid is offered in four trim levels: Icon, Design, Excel and GR Sport.
+The entry-level Icon, available only with the 1.8-litre engine, gets 17-inch alloy wheels, a reversing camera, dual-zone automatic air conditioning, Toyota's Safety Sense package of active safety technology and LED headlights as standard.

 Design adds 18-inch alloy wheels, rear privacy glass, a piano-black console, rain-sensing wipers, front and rear parking sensors, an auto-dimming rear-view mirror, heated front seats with powered lumbar adjustment, sat nav, keyless entry, heated door mirrors and parking assistance.